- The definition of Welsh is something related to Wales, a principality of Great Britain that is located west of central England.

 When you promise to pay your son's college tuition if he gets into Harvard and then he gets in and you tell him you don't have the money after all, this is an example of a time when you welsh on your promise.

-See welsh in Webster's New World
+welsh definition by Webster's New World

-See welsh in American Heritage Dictionary
+welsh definition by American Heritage Dictionary

 Origin: Origin unknown.